 2. Climb La Giralda

 The Sevilla Cathedral was built on the site of an ancient mosque.
 The mosque’s minaret, La Giralda, was kept and converted into a bell-tower.
 Today, La Giralda is arguably Seville’s most important landmark.
 The tower is accessible and it’s an easy climb.
 A ramp zigzags its way to the top and you can stop at various points along the way to check out the views.
 At the top, you’re rewarded with a grand 360-degree view of Seville.

 3. Stroll around the Real Alcázar and its gardens

 Another top thing to do in Seville is to stroll around the Real Alcázar.
 The Real Alcázar or Alcázar Palace was built as a Moorish fort but was later converted into a palace.
 The palace is a glorious showcase of Mudejár architecture, featuring exquisite arches and columns and stunning tile-work.
 Some of the most breathtaking sections of the palace include the Hall of Ambassadors and the Courtyard of the Maidens.
 The tranquil palace gardens are another highlight.
-Skip the long queue at the Real Alcázar or join a tour of the Real Alcázar, Sevilla Cathedral and La Giralda.
+Purchase Real Alcázar skip-the-line tickets.

 4. See the grandeur of Plaza de España